Top 10 Best Irish Boxers Of All Time

 Conclusion

-Ireland is smaller population-wise than London.
-The fact some of these fighters have emerged as legends of the sport speaks volumes for the health of the Irish boxing scene.
-Not to mention the quality of the Irish boxing program which continues to cultivate talents over the last half a century.
+Ireland has a smaller population than London.
+The fact that some of these fighters have emerged as legends of the sport speaks volumes for the health of the Irish boxing scene.
+Not to mention the quality of the Irish boxing program, which has continued to cultivate talent over the last half a century.

 You only need to look at how Steve Collins injected life into Irish boxing in the 1990s.
 Or how Jimmy McLarnin is a name that boxing historians consider amongst the greatest of all time, despite his career taking place over a century ago, to see how important these names are in Irish boxing.